Wormholes and out-of-time ordered correlators in gauge/gravity duality: Introduction

 \section{Introduction}

-Until recently, wormhole geometries have held the status of an intriguing curiosity but little more than that.
-They have a number of exciting properties: they are topologically nontrivial, they might allow closed timelike curves, i.e., time travel, and if traversable they can transfer a finite amount of matter to the "other side" without breaking apart.
+For a long time wormhole geometries have held the status of an intriguing curiosity but little more than that.
 Quite early on, it was shown \cite{thorneamjp,visser} that a wormhole requires the violation of even the weakest energy condition, the null energy condition (NEC).
 To do that, one needs either nonclassical matter or exotic, non-minimally coupled classical matter such as conformally coupled scalars or nonlocal interactions.
-Recently, physically motivated examples of such interactions have been found to give traversable wormholes in asymptotically flat space, with help of Landau-quantized fermions in magnetic field \cite{worm4} or cosmic strings \cite{wormmarstring}, and in AdS space, through nonlocal coupling via a double-trace deformation \cite{wormjaff,wormbound,wormhighd,wormads4,wormfrei} or via a quotient by a discrete isommetry \cite{wormmar1,wormmar2}, or again through cosmic strings \cite{wormhor}.
-The 2+1-dimensional wormhole obtained by Gao, Jafferis and Wall (GJW) from a double-trace deformation of the BTZ black hole \cite{wormjaff} is a particularly natural setup for our interests: being asymptotically AdS, it has a field theory dual, and living in 2+1 dimensions the dual is a proper (1+1-dimensional) quantum field theory rather than quantum mechanics (i.e., 0+1-dimensional theory).
+Physically motivated examples of such interactions have been found to give traversable wormholes in asymptotically flat space, with help of Landau-quantized fermions in magnetic field \cite{worm4} or cosmic strings \cite{wormmarstring}, and in AdS space, through nonlocal coupling via a double-trace deformation \cite{wormjaff,wormbound,wormhighd,wormads4,wormfrei} or via a quotient by a discrete isommetry \cite{wormmar1,wormmar2}, or again through cosmic strings \cite{wormhor}.
+For AdS/CFT, the 2+1-dimensional wormhole obtained by Gao, Jafferis and Wall (GJW) from a double-trace deformation of the BTZ black hole \cite{wormjaff} is a particularly natural setup: being asymptotically AdS, it has a field theory dual, and living in 2+1 dimensions the dual is a proper (1+1-dimensional) quantum field theory rather than quantum mechanics (i.e., 0+1-dimensional theory).
 Higher-dimensional analogue of the GJW protocol is also possible and has been constructed in \cite{wormhighd}.
 The only wormhole with a rigorously known field theory dual is the eternal AdS${}_2$ wormhole of \cite{wormads4}, shown in that paper to describe two coupled Sachdev-Ye-Kitaev (SYK) models.
 In higher dimensions, things are less clear, but for sure we have two strongly interacting field theories coupled via a double-trace coupling; an explicit example is given in \cite{wormfrei}.